Askannz/msi-perkeyrgb/README.md

 * A PS/2 interface to send keypresses
 * a USB HID-compliant interface to receive RGB commands

 Talking to the RGB controller from Linux is a matter of sending the correct binary packets on the USB HID interface.
 I used Wireshark to capture the traffic between the SteelSeries Engine on Windows and the keyboard, and then analyzed the captured data to figure out the protocol used.
-I was only able to reverse-engineer the simple "steady color" commands, but that work was massively improved upon by [TauAkiou](https://github.com/TauAkiou), who figured out the rest of the protocol and implemented the remaining effects.
+I was only able to reverse-engineer the simple "steady color" commands, but that work was massively improved upon by [TauAkiou](https://github.com/TauAkiou), who figured out the rest of the protocol and implemented the remaining effects (UPDATE: effects support been disabled for now, for security reasons.
+See https://github.com/Askannz/msi-perkeyrgb/issues/24 ).
 His work include an amazingly detailed write-up of the protocol which you can read [here](documentation/0b_packet_information/msi-kb-effectdoc).

 Also thanks to [tbh1](https://github.com/tbh1) for providing packet dumps of presets effects.